 Results From the Annual and Special Shareholders Meeting

-/EIN News/ -- ROUYN-NORANDA, Quebec, Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Abcourt Mines Inc. (“Abcourt” or the “Corporation”) (TSX VENTURE: ABI) is pleased to announce the results of its Annual and Special meeting of shareholders held on December 20, 2022 (“the Meeting”).
+ROUYN-NORANDA, Quebec, Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Abcourt Mines Inc. ("Abcourt" or the "Corporation") ABI is pleased to announce the results of its Annual and Special meeting of shareholders held on December 20, 2022 ("the Meeting").
 The shareholders elected each of the nominees presented in the management circular relating to the Meeting, namely: Pascal Hamelin Chief Executive Officer since April 2022, Daniel Adam, René Branchaud, Renaud Hinse, François Mestrallet, Nicole Veilleux and Loïc Bureau.

 Pascal Hamelin and Loïc Bureau are new directors of the Corporation.
 Loïc Bureau holds a bachelor's degree in geological engineering and has more than 20 years of experience in mining exploration, project management and teaching.
 He is recognized as an adaptive, resourceful and goal-oriented manager.